centic9/tika-fuzz/README.md

     svn co https://svn.apache.org/repos/asf/poi/trunk/test-data corpus

+You can fetch some additional corpus files from a local checkout of Tika

+    cp -a /opt/tika/*/src/test/resources/* corpus/

-You should also add documents from other testing-corpora as this mostly has Microsoft Office document types while Tika can detect and parse a large set of other files as well.
+Tika can detect and parse a large set of other files as well, so a different corpus might be useful to make the fuzzer trigger new code-areas.

 Download Jazzer from the [releases page](https://github.com/CodeIntelligenceTesting/jazzer/releases), choose the latest version and select the file `jazzer-<os>-<version>.tar.gz`